 Orthodontic problems may be diagnosed at a younger age if your child's dentist thinks they could benefit from early intervention.
 Issues such as crooked, protruding or misaligned teeth may be detected as early as 7 to 9 years.
 Addressing these problems early could also help the permanent teeth growing beneath.

 A dentist can determine if your child needs braces or a different treatment when examining their teeth, but you should book an appointment at the dental clinic if you notice possible signs that your child's teeth and jaws may not be developing normally.

-A dentist or specialist orthodontist can examine your child's mouth and discuss any treatments that could help to straighten their smile.
+A dentist can examine your child's mouth and discuss any treatments that could help to straighten their smile.

-Your child's dentist or orthodontist will examine their teeth and jaws, which may involve dental x-rays and taking an impression of their bite to help plan their treatment.
+Your child's dentist will examine their teeth and jaws, which may involve dental x-rays and taking an impression of their bite to help plan their treatment.
 Orthodontic treatments include:

-If you think your child could benefit from orthodontic treatment, contact Swish Dental to book an appointment with our specialist orthodontist Dr Lesley Short.
+If you think your child could benefit from orthodontic treatment, contact Swish Dental to book an appointment.
 We can examine their mouth and discuss the best treatment options to straighten their smile.

 Australian Dental Association.
 Teeth Straightening [Online] 2016 [Accessed September 2019] Available from: https://www.ada.org.au/Your-Dental-Health/Teens-12-17/Teeth-Straightening

 Better Health Channel.
 Orthodontic treatment [Online] 2018 [Accessed September 2019] Available from: https://www.betterhealth.vic.gov.au/health/conditionsandtreatments/orthodontic-treatment